abbas-taher/decision-tree-algorithm-example/README.md

 It is important to note the the choosen feature is not the one that creates the highest Entropy but rather the one that creates the least because information gain (purity) increases when Entropy decreases (because of the minus sign between baseEntropy and featEntropy).

-## Part 3: Looping and Building Tree
+## Part 3: Looping and Tree Building

 This part is the heart of the Decision Tree algorithm.
 In each recursive iteration, a new node is choosen to branch the tree and then a new set of sub-datasets are passed to the next iteration.
-The algorithm has 4 steps:
+The algorithm has 6 steps:
-  1- Start the algorithm with the full dataset and features 2- Calculate URL contribution: contrib = rank/size 3- Set each URL new rank = 0.15 + 0.85 x contrib
+  1- Start the algorithm with the full dataset and features 2- Choose best feature to split on
+  3-
+  4- Create an empty tree node
+  5- Create substree
-  4- Iterate to step 2 with the new rank
+  6- Iterate to step 4 with for the split subdataset

 Here is the Spark code for the 4 steps above: